ducktown/duckietown.org/classes/2017/17-ETHZ/master.md

 using Duckietown.
 How to make it feasible for 1 million people to have their Duckiebot?

-Here, when we say "low costs", we do not include only money, but also all the other costs that are necessary to own and operate the platform.
+When we say "low costs", we do not include only the monetary, but also all the other costs that are necessary to assemble and operate the platform.
+For example, if soldering is necessary, it is a cost in tools, time, and skills.

-Moreover, we do not consider the platform in isolation.
+On the other hand, we do not consider the platform in isolation.
 If you are learning robotics, probably you would also like to be learning embedded systems, computer vision, and other similar topics that would use similar equipment.
 In this sense, while the cost of a Raspberry PI 3 is $35, that monetary cost should be amortized among other projects that could be performed with the same hardware.

+Therefore, at this moment it is not clear if we want to mass-produce a fixed platform (the cheapest solution in isolation), or think of a "kit" with reusable parts (where the cost can be amortized over other projects).

 #### Methodology